raoufkeskes/MiniPaintSoftware/README.md

 Execute the class EditorMain which is located on the  package pobj.pinboard.editor

 ## Unit Tests
-There are also a full package of Unit Tests
+There are is a dedicated package for Unit Tests